npgsql/doc/conceptual/EFCore.PG/misc/collations-and-case-sensitivity.md

 }
 ```

-Unfortunately, the database collation is quote limited in PostgreSQL; it notably does not support non-deterministic collations (e.g. case-insensitive ones).
+Unfortunately, the database collation is quite limited in PostgreSQL; it notably does not support non-deterministic collations (e.g. case-insensitive ones).
 To work around this limitation, you can use EF Core's [pre-convention model configuration](https://docs.microsoft.com/ef/core/modeling/bulk-configuration#pre-convention-configuration) feature:

 ```c#
 protected override void ConfigureConventions(ModelConfigurationBuilder configurationBuilder)